ziadtawfeek/web/_pages/book-shelf.md

 ### This is the list of books in my library that I read or partially read recently.
 Not sorted in any order, the ones in bold mean I highly recommend.

+- Never Split the Difference: Negotiating as if Your Life Depended on It
+- **The Culture Map: Breaking Through the Invisible Boundaries of Global Business**
+- Thinking, Fast and Slow
 - **Lost and Founder: A Painfully Honest Field Guide to the Startup World**
+- How to Have Confidence and Power in Dealing with People
 - Man's Search for Meaning
 - It Doesn't Have to Be Crazy at Work
 - Ego Is the Enemy